ShawnMcCool/PHPStorm-SpacePeacock/README.md

 The syntax color scheme has only been designed for 'general' and 'PHP', so far.
 I'll be updating HTML etc eventually.

+## Installation

+- Download this project (or just the .jar file) to your computer.

+- In PHPStorm, choose File -> Import Settings, and import the .jar file.
+(If you don't see the File menu, you may need to open a directory or a project first.)

+- If you are using OSX then you need import `PHPstorm-key-mappings.jar` after importing the main theme.
+This will fix your OSX specific keybindings.

 ## Fonts

 Use Java 7 if you want the best font rendering on Linux possible.